EpistemicPolymath/PolymathicalBot/README.md

 - **!soradies** - Sora Dies, unfortunately.
 - **!jakdies** - Jak dies, unfortunately.
 With a twist :)
 - **!yoshi** - Yoshi says it's name.
 Because, Yoshi.
 - **!reset** - Sora reminds me that it is over...
 Use this to get me to reset runs.
 I have difficulty letting go.
-It costs 500 polyz to use :)
 - **!hiii** - a completely audio fricked hi from the movie Birdemic :P
 - **!salt** - Whip gets a little salty...
 It costs 150 polyz to use :)